Version: 1.0.78

 applanga pullsource

-By default values only get pushed if they aren't existing already on the dashboard to make sure not to accidentally overwrite translations.
-If you want to push local changed files you can do so with the --force
+By default values are only pushed if they do not yet exist on the dashboard.
+This prevents accidental overwrite of translations.
+If you want to push locally changed files you can do so with the --force

 option.
-But be cautios that this might overwrite values set by a translator on the dashboard, so be sure to pull before you push.
+But be cautious with this option as it might overwrite values set by a translator on the dashboard; be sure to pull before you push.

 applanga push --force

-You can push values into that draft field to review them on the dashboard before you release them with the --draft
+You can push values into the draft field to review them on the dashboard before you release/publish them using the --draft

 applanga push --draft